 Without any action required from the user, your device will effectively keep a log of your regular whereabouts.
 This data is not only used to improve Maps, but also to provide you with location-related information.

-This location-related information is part of what Apple calls Traffic Conditions (previously called Next Destination), a feature that will display travel time to your Frequent Locations in Notification Center.
-For example, if you go to the office everyday around 8am, your iPhone will detect the pattern, and after a few days, it will start showing the travel time to that destination in your Notification Center, allowing you to adapt the time you leave home accordingly, if needed.
+This location-related information is part of what Apple calls Maps Destinations (previously called Traffic Conditions), a feature that will display travel time to your Frequent Locations on your Today screen.
+For example, if you go to the office everyday around 8am, your iPhone will detect the pattern, and after a few days, it will start showing the travel time to that destination in your Today view, allowing you to adapt the time you leave home accordingly, if needed.

 I have to say that this feature is quite impressive.
 I go to Starbucks everyday around the same time.
 My iPhone has figured this out and now tells me how long of a drive it is from me, pretty much at the same time every week day.
 Maybe even more amazing to me, my iPhone has now figured out that my family and I love to go to the Original Pancake House every Saturday morning.
 So every Saturday morning, I now see driving time information about that destination.

 Although it doesn’t do much if your next destination is right down the street, this feature can be very helpful for commuters.
 If you have to drive downtown everyday, it’s nice to have an estimated time to destination on your screen prior to leaving home for work.